top of page

 2. How can I prevent skunks from leaving poop in my yard?

 To minimize skunk droppings in your yard, secure trash cans, removing food sources such as dog or cat food left out, and eliminate any potential shelter areas.
-Additionally, using repellents, deterrents, or fencing can deter these small animals from frequenting your property.
+Additionally, using a pest control company for removal or DIY repellents, deterrents can deter these small animals from frequenting your property.

 3. Can skunk droppings be used as fertilizer?